Dating Someone With Depression: 23 Tips From a Therapist

 2. Ask Them Questions

-When someone we love hurts, it’s common to try and immediately fix it.
+When someone we love is in pain, it’s common to try and immediately fix it.
 Instead, ask your partner questions about their needs.
-Simply asking, “what can I do to help?” creates a meaningful conversation that helps them feel heard and allows them to express what they want.
+Simply asking, “What can I do to help?” creates a meaningful conversation that helps them feel heard and allows them to express what they want.
 Even if the answer is “I don’t know,” expressing your support and willingness to help offers comfort.

 3. Be Patient

 It’s normal to feel frustrated when the emotional burden of depression looms over your relationship.
 One of the most powerful and helpful tools you can offer your partner is being patient.
-Patience is especially crucial with difficulties such as low libido.
+Patience is especially crucial when dealing with depressive symptoms such as low libido.
 You can’t fix your partner, but you can let them know that they have space to struggle.

 4. Save the Advice